ATLFlight/cross_toolchain/README.md

 # cross_toolchain

-This project will install the Hexagon SDK 3.0, ARMv7hf cross compiler, and an ARMv7hf sysroot for Snapdragon Flight application development.
+This project will install the Hexagon SDK 3.0, Hexagon cross compiler, gcc 4.9 ARMv7hf cross compiler, and an ARMv7hf sysroot for Snapdragon Flight application development.

 ## SDK Installation